 Conveyancing is the legal process of transferring the ownership of a property from one person to another.
 The process includes a series of steps towards the completion of the purchase of a home or the transfer of the ownership of a home after someone dies.

-- Your solicitor and the seller exchange details, your solicitor receives a copy of the draft contract which outlines:
+Your solicitor and the seller's solicitor exchange details, and your solicitor receives a copy of the draft contract pack which outlines the following:

 - Details of both parties

 - Property sale price

 - Which fixtures and fittings are included with the property sale

 - Details of the seller's title deeds

 Conveyancing includes a number of tasks that are required to be completed at different stages of the conveyancing process when buying or selling a property.
 Below we have explained the main conveyancing process but there may be additional requirements depending on the complexity of the transaction.